sbrl/research-smflooding/README.md

 ## Licence
 This code is released under the GNU General Public License v3.
 The full license text is included in the `LICENSE` file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) of the license if you're interested.

+Other licences can *potentially* be negotiated on request.